 - Keep the test as brief as possible - Divide the test into three parts: conversation, reading, writing - Conversation: ask general questions (What's your name?
 Where do you live?
 How old are you?
 What are you studying at UNC Charlotte?
-Do you have a job?
-If so, where do you work?
+Do you have a job?lf so, where do you work?
 What do you do?
 Where were you born?
 Where did you learn or study the language?
 Where do you live?
-What's your house/ apartment like?
+What's your house/apartment like?
 What foods do you like?
 What's your typical day like?
 When will you finish school?
 What will you do then?) - Reading: ask the student to read a text out loud and summarize it in his or her own words, the text should be short and representative of a text one would encounter when visiting the country in which the language for which you are testing is spoken - Writing: ask the student to write a short passage or a few brief sentences.
 The topics of the writing samples can vary.
-In some cases, they may be written answers to questions about daily life and family; they may be in a specific context, such as writing a postcard or letter; they may even be summary descriptions of events.
+In some cases, they may be written answers to questions about daily life and family; they may be in a specific context, such as writing a postcard or letter; they may even be summary descriptions of events. - Please keep a record of any reading, listening or writing materials used to test the student and any observations of their proficiency.

-Language Proficiency Levels\
+Language Proficiency Levels